DigitalState/Microservice/reference/permissions.md

 # Permissions

-The DigitalState Assets microservice permissions.
+The DigitalState Abstract microservice permissions.

 ## Table of Contents